saisreesatyassss/unviersity_website/README.md

 # VIT-AP University Website

 This is a fictional website for VIT-AP University, showcasing various sections like Home, About, Research, Courses, Admission, Placements, and Contact.
-The website provides information about the university, its research initiatives, offered courses, admission process, placement details, and a contact form to send emails.Here is the link:-https://saisreesatyassss.github.io/unviersity_website/
+The website provides information about the university, its research initiatives, offered courses, admission process, placement details, and a contact form to send emails.
+Here is the link:-https://saisreesatyassss.github.io/unviersity_website/

 ## Technologies Used